MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-uicc-application-and-file-system-access.md

 The UICC provides a file system and supports a set of applications that can run concurrently.
 These include the USIM for UMTS, CSIM for CDMA, and ISIM for IMS.
 The SIM is a legacy portion of the UICC that can be modeled as one of these applications (for GSM).

-The following diagram from section 8.1 of the [ETSI TS 102 221 technical specification](https://go.microsoft.com/fwlink/p/?linkid=864594) shows an example card application structure.
+The following diagram from Section 8.1 of the [ETSI TS 102 221 technical specification](https://go.microsoft.com/fwlink/p/?linkid=864594) shows an example card application structure.

 ![An example UICC application structure](images/mb-uicc-application-structure.png "An example UICC application structure.")